SuperNar3k/CSCI4061_P3/README.md

 * Christopher Liu (liux3770)

 **Contribution:**
-* Yna Roxas: stream.c, reducer.c, part of README.md
+* Yna Roxas: documentation, README.md, main.c
-* Narek Ohanyan: documentation, mapreducer.c, part of README.md
+* Narek Ohanyan: main.c, README.md, bounded buffer
-* Christopher Liu: mapper.c, getReducerTasks()
+* Christopher Liu: getReducerTasks(), consumer.c, producer.c, header files

 We tried our best to divide and conquer this project equally, giving each other more work if needed to make our contributions equal and fair to each other.